Epic Appalachians Bike Tour

 Accommodations: Best Western Plus (casual)

 Highlights: The Blue Ridge Parkway was a Civilian Conservation Corp project started on September 11, 1935 for the purpose of connecting Shenandoah National Park to The Great Smoky Mountains National Park.
-There are 26 tunnels on the Blue Ridge Pkwy: one in Virginia and the remaining 25 in North Carolina.
-Today you will take on the first 45 miles of this 469 miles of beautiful scenic roadway – “America’s Favorite Drive”.
+There are 27 tunnels on the Blue Ridge Pkwy: one in Virginia and the remaining 26 in North Carolina.
+Today you will take on the first 45 miles of the 469 miles of this beautiful scenic roadway – “America’s Favorite Drive”.

 Accommodations: Hampton Inn Historic District

 Highlights: The historic town of Lexington, VA.
-Horse capital of VA, Natural Bridge Park, Washington and Lee University, Virginia Military Institute and Natural Bridge.
+Horse capital of VA, Natural Bridge Park, Washington and Lee University, Virginia Military Institute.
 Do get lots of rest.
 The next two days are strenuous.

-Accommodations: Peaks of Otter Lodge National Park Service (casual; upscale)
+Accommodations: Peaks of Otter Lodge National Park Service (casual)

 Accommodations: New River Inns and Cabins